HariKoiralaIL/SeniorDesign/README.md

 University of Cincinnati - Senior Project

 ## Project Abstract
-We plan on creating a fantasy-themed 2D action roughlike game set in a cave.
-The Player will control a customizable character with unique abilities, each suited with a different playstyle.
+We plan on creating a fantasy-themed 2D action roguelike game set in a cave.
+The Player will control a customizable character with unique abilities, each suited for a different playstyle.
 The game will have a character-based ability system.
-There will be randomized item drops and semo-randomized maps.
+There will be randomized item drops and semi-randomized maps.
 The enemies will be unique, so each run will be like a new experience.
 This will also encourage players to play with different stragies and combinations of items.
-The goal is to create a high replayable game where each dive into the cave feels like a new adventure.
+The goal is to create a highly replayable game where each dive into the cave feels like a new adventure.

 ## Table of Contents